U8NWXD/oppia-wiki/End-to-End-Tests.md

       * Test exploration creation and deletion by creating an exploration and then deleting it.

 2. Write the [utilities](#writing-utilities) you will need.
 Your test file should never interact with the page directly.
-All interactions should go through utilities.
+Use utilities instead.
 A good way to check that you're doing all page interactions through the utilities is to ensure that you have no element selectors (e.g. `element(by.css(...))`) in your suite files.

 3. Write the tests!
 Each test should step through one of your user journeys, asserting that the page is in the expected state along the way.